 Meet the Instructors

 Mark Shaw is a spiritual director who lives in Chapel Hill, N.C., and attends St. Thomas More Catholic Church.
 In addition to Juris Doctorate and M.B.A. degrees, he holds an M.A. in Christian Spirituality from Creighton University.
 His focus in spiritual direction is for persons in leadership roles.
 He works with ministers, pastors and deacons from various Christian traditions.
-He currently chairs an effort with the Diocese of Raleigh to develop a Cristo Rey High School, a particular model of parochial school designed to give economically disadvantaged high schoolers a rigorous education, work skills, and college preparation.

 Stress Proofing is a program focused on physiology that includes exercises that bypass the brain and work directly on the body to mitigate the symptoms of stress.